 For investigation, detective Tom Pease and crime investigator David Taylor were assigned to determine whether Trey Cooley’s death was accidental or intentional.

-Larry Fletcher was assigned forensic firearms expert in this case and concluded that it was fired from Dan Smith’s pistol (a competition shooter).
+Larry Fletcher was assigned as a forensic firearms expert in this case and concluded that it was fired from Dan Smith’s pistol (a competition shooter).

 Forensic Animation Reconstructed Story of The Magic Bullet Case of Trey Cooley III